juanjesus-ldo/scene_generator/README.md

 **Note**: This repository includes:

-- Parallelepiped objects stored in the `boxes/` folder.
+- Images capturing the faces of parallelepiped objects stored in the `boxes/` folder.

 - Additional 3D object meshes stored in the `obj_meshes/` folder.